Legendary hires Netflix to oversee TV expansion plans

 The appointment comes two months after Legendary consolidates its international and national television business under Albrecht.

-Nick Bieber, who has held the position of President of Legendary Television for the past three years, then left the company to join Amazon Studios.
+Nick Bieber, who has held the position of President of Legendary Television for the past three years, has left the company to join Amazon Studios.

 “Passionate pioneer of beer.
-It is incurable for alcohol.
+It is incurable with alcohol.
 Geek Bacon.
-General web addict. “
+Public Web Tweaker. “